Configuration Guide

 }

-Note: The plugin automatically injects this via a chat.params
+Note: The plugin automatically injects this via a chat.params hook, but explicit configuration is recommended for clarity.

 Configuration Patterns